14 Top-Rated Things to Do in Ridgefield, CT

 You'll be hard-pressed to leave Ridgefield empty-handed, especially if you spend time walking along Main Street.
 An overtly charming road peppered with eclectic boutiques, tasty eateries, art galleries, and sweets shops, Main Street offers visitors more than they'd hope for in an idyllic small town.

 Interiors & Designs by Ursula is a lifestyle boutique offering elegant and unique jewelry, wraps, trinkets, and other treasures.
-They also offer interior design services for those looking to spruce up their homes.
+They also boast interior design services for those looking to spruce up their homes.

 Grab a new read at the independent Books on the Common.
-The staff are uber friendly and offer great recommendations.
+The staff are uber friendly and share great recommendations.
 Plus, little ones will love the Kids' Corner.

 The RPAC Gallery exhibits works by eclectic resident artists.
 Paintings of all styles, as well as note cards and other creative gifts are available for purchase.